Meet your evolving needs with three integrated business lines in one professional services firm.

 FASB established a core principle for recognizing revenue within the new rules: revenue should be recorded only when services are provided or goods are transferred to customers at the agreed price.

-FASB provides five steps for organizations to determine how to recognize revenue from customers:
+FASB provides five steps for determining how to recognize revenue from customers:

 - Identify the contract(s) with a customer.